adam-hurwitz/safe-oi/use/multinetwork-safe.md

 - Can still receive and store assets
 - Used for externally owned accounts (EOAs) and smart contract accounts

-# Externally owned accounts (EOAs) vs Smart contract accounts
+# Externally owned accounts vs Smart contract accounts

 *See [Account Abstraction in a Multichain Landscape - Part 1: Addresses](https://safe.mirror.xyz/4GcGAOFno-suTCjBewiYH4k4yXPDdIukC5woO5Bjc4w) by Safe*